 826DC is dedicated to working with students ages 6 through 18 in developing their creative and expository writing skills and to working with teachers to inspire their students to write.
-We provide after-school tutoring, in-school programming, evening and weekend writing workshops, help for English language learners, field trips, and student publishing opportunities all free of charge.
+We provide after-school tutoring, in-school programming, evening and weekend writing workshops, field trips, a Saturday Reading All-Stars program, and student publishing opportunities all free of charge.

 We believe there is a profound need for innovative academic programming that complements the curriculum in our public schools.
 We also know that urban illiteracy is one of America's greatest challenges, and that students with limited financial, educational, and community resources lack the tools and attention to do their best work.
 826DC targets these young people who are at risk of academic failure and steps in to bridge that gap.